Updated: Nov 11, 2022

-Learn how to report your employer and still keep your job.
-A good Los Angeles employment lawyer can make a difference.
+Learn how to report your employer and still keep your job and find out how an Employment Lawyer in Los Angeles can help.

 Since not all employers follow these laws correctly, lawmakers created laws to protect employees when they report these violations through the Dep. of Labor.
 Since whistleblowers often face retaliation for their actions, legislators also passed whistleblower protection laws that forbid such retaliation.

 What Is a Whistleblower?

 Whistleblowers are employees who help expose – or refuse to participate in – unethical or criminality within their company or government within the labor context.
 This involves safety, health, employee benefits, wages, workers' compensation, agricultural work, and more.
-For decades, whistleblowers have helped expose single wrongdoing instances as rampant fraud and employee rights violations.
+For decades, whistleblowers have helped expose single wrongdoing instances such as rampant fraud and employee rights violations.

 When Should You Report Your Employer to the Department of Labor?

 Maybe you've witnessed racism, toxic dumping, or dangerous working conditions. or even you've been denied compensation or benefits to which you're entitled.
 Regardless of the case, the Department of Labor seeks to enhance working conditions and assure workers' rights, benefits, and welfare.

-However, reporting a violation of the California labor laws isn't always so simple.
-For one thing, you would like to understand which department within the labor board in Los Angeles that covers your employment law issue; for instance, the Wage and Hour Division handles many issues, including family and medical leave, compensation, issues with wage inequality, agricultural workers, and employees contracting with the local or federal agencies.
+However, reporting a violation of California labor laws isn't always so simple.
+For one thing, you would have to choose the department within the labor board in Los Angeles that covers your employment law issue; for instance, the Wage and Hour Division handles many issues, including family and medical leave, compensation, issues with wage inequality, agricultural workers, and employees contracting with the local or federal agencies.

 For other types of issues, such as working conditions and employee safety, are handled by the Occupational Safety and Health Administration (OSHA).
-A great employment lawyer will have experience in these type of claims.
+A great Los Angeles Employment Lawyer will have experience filing a labor complaint in Los Angeles.

 There are many departments within the Department of Labor, each specialized in separate areas.
 Your particulars and circumstances will determine who you need to contact and how to write your report.